 In the Courts of the Conqueror: The 10 Worst Indian Law Cases Ever Decided, by Walter Echo-Hawk, 2010.
 This book explores the forces at work in the “dark side” of federal Indian law that render Native American rights vulnerable today. … After touring these rulings, Echo-Hawk gives the pathway for reform to make U.S. law more just.

 The Doctrine of Rights

 In the Light of Justice: The Rise of Human Rights in Native America and the UN Declaration of the Rights of Indigenous Peoples, Walter Echo-Hawk, 2013.
 This book explores the proposition that Native American rights are inalienable human rights.
 It urges Indian Country to stride toward the human rights framework created by the UN Declaration of the Rights of Indigenous Peoples.

 United Nations Declaration on the Rights of Indigenous Peoples – a reference and a mighty good read.
 This is what the world is talking about.
 When the UN General Assembly approved this Declaration in September 2007, only four member states voted against it: Australia, Canada, New Zealand and the United States.
-Finally, in 2010, the United States agreed to be the last to endorse it – although with many caveats and exceptions.
-Each of the 46 articles merits discussion – many could be grouped together according to their topics.
+Finally, in 2010, the United States agreed to be the last to endorse it – although, even then, with many caveats and exceptions.
+Each of the 46 articles merits exploration and discussion.